SophieDufrane/PP3_Satisfaction_Survey/README.md

 ***Key Tests, Bugs and fixs:***

 - **API and Google Sheets Integration**
-  - *Expected*: The program retrieves data from the survey_result Google worksheet.
+  - *Expected*: The program retrieves data from the [Google Sheet: Satisfaction Survey Data](https://docs.google.com/spreadsheets/d/1x5RsHwn2zUPl56D76aO-50ZlqlY9ddiT1pAFBvrcX14/edit?usp=sharing).
   - *Testing*: Created a variable `data` to store the retrieved data and a `print()` statement to display the contents of `data` in the terminal after running `run.py`.
   - *Result*: The data was retrieved and displayed in the terminal without errors.
 The form was a list of lists: each inner list corresponded to a row in the worksheet, each row contained the responses to the question.